Tigers vs. Angels Player Props Betting Odds

 Torkelson Stats

-- Torkelson hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .235 with a home run, two walks and three RBI.
+- Torkelson will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .263 with a double, a home run, two walks and four RBI.

 Torkelson Recent Games